epferrari/dotfiles/README.md

 	ctrl+x, ctrl-c, ctrl-v
 		Cut, copy, and paste now work in Linux VI

-## VI Features

 ## Credits

-This project is a fork of Ryan Bates' dotfiles, and begun as an attempt to integrate Drew Olson's vim_dotfiles
+This project is a fork of Ryan Bates' dotfiles, and borrowed significantly from Drew Olson's vim_dotfiles, in addition to dozens of other sources.